laujan/ProposalManager/Setup/Automated Setup.md

 IncludeBot|FLAG; Include this parameter only if you also want the bot to be deployed by this script.
 Otherwise, don't include it.
 BotAzureSubscription|OPTIONAL; The name or id of the Azure subscription to register the bot in; it has to belong to the tenant identified by the OfficeTenantName parameter; if not included, you have to register the bot by hand by following the getting started guide and provide the bot name when prompted so.
 AdminSharePointSiteUrl|OPTIONAL; The url of the admin sharepoint site; if none is provided, the default one will be used.
+Force|FLAG; Specify only if you explicitly intend to overwrite an existing installation of Proposal Manager.

 To find the subscription info, navigate to the [Azure Portal](https://portal.azure.com) and select Subscriptions.
 Pick the subscription  name or ID from the displayed list, for the subscription where you are planning to deploy the solution to.